chensh911/TLGM/data/readme.md

 ### 1. available_dataset_with_subtopic.json

 This file contains the raw data of short video content and interaction statistics.
+This file is available at [link](https://huggingface.co/datasets/chensh911/TopicVid).

 | Field Name | Type | Description |
 |------------|------|-------------|